 Examine the state of a Point File In TOP by attaching an Info CHOP.
 This will show information like the number of points, fields per point and the number of frames.
 It also shows dynamic information like the file open status, current frame, readahead frames and queue size, dropped frame count, CPU decode time and GPU upload time.

-If the file contains any additional header data, this can be viewed by attaching an Info DAT.
+Headers: If the file contains any additional header data, this can be viewed by attaching an Info DAT.
 Header data is stored as key-value pairs with the keys in the first column and the corresponding data in the second column, which can easily be interpreted with python.

 All of the ASCII point list formats are loaded the same way whether their extention is